denizersin/twitter-clone-next/README.md

 **Tables and relations:**
 ![App Screenshot](https://www.linkpicture.com/q/Screenshot-from-2023-05-29-01-19-34.png)

-**route: / (root path)**: here i get data on backend and generate initial posts (like 10 posts) and render for initial html.
-So when user visit this route, user sees initial posts directly as i show on preview video.
-Then i manage query and action with react-query especially infiniteQuery(infinite scroll) to render more posts.
+**route: / (root path)**: Here, I fetch the data on the backend and generate initial posts (around 10 posts) to render them in the initial HTML.
+When a user visits this route, they will see the initial posts directly, as shown in the preview video.
+Then, I manage the queries and actions with react-query, especially infiniteQuery (infinite scroll), to render more posts.
 ![App Screenshot](https://www.linkpicture.com/q/Screenshot-from-2023-05-31-00-50-41.png)

-**route: /post/[postid]**: this dynamic route displays a spesific post and comments.
-I rendered this posts by just one component named TweetDisplay.
-I rendered recursively.
-It could be infinite comments.
-All componenst have their own seperated states includes react-query states.
+**route: /post/[postid]**: This dynamic route displays a specific post and its comments.
+I render these posts using a single component called TweetDisplay, which I render recursively.
+There could be infinite comments.
+All components have their own separate states, including react-query states.
 ![App Screenshot](https://www.linkpicture.com/q/Screenshot-from-2023-05-31-00-43-10.png)

-**route: /user/[userid]/[tweets-type]**: This route takes two dynamic path: userid and tweets-type. tweets-type is to list selected menu on navbar under profile informations. default path is [user-tweets] when click Likes on navbar it will be user/uid/user-likes. i saw it on twitter and implemented this project.
-Here also i render initial posts on server and manage posts same way as i manage posts root path.
+**route: /user/[userid]/[tweets-type]**: This route takes two dynamic paths: userid and tweets-type.
+The tweets-type is used to list the selected menu on the navbar under profile information.
+The default path is [user-tweets].
+When the user clicks on "Likes" in the navbar, the path will be user/uid/user-likes.
+I saw this on Twitter and implemented it in this project.
+Here, I also render initial posts on the server and manage the posts in the same way as I manage the posts in the root path.
 ![App Screenshot](https://www.linkpicture.com/q/Screenshot-from-2023-05-31-01-06-45.png)

-**route: /search**: Search page to find user with display/and username
+**route: /search**: This is the search page to find users based on their display name and username.
 ![App Screenshot](https://www.linkpicture.com/q/Screenshot-from-2023-05-31-01-02-28.png)